 For me, May or September (sometimes even October) are the coolest months for an Ibiza vacation.
 The weather is still quite summer-like and the crowds are not there anymore (or not there yet).
 The last time I went in September and we rented a quad to tour the whole island: it was absolutely amazing.

 Ibiza Vacation: An Ultimate Must

 Just to make sure you won´t miss anything, I´ve handpicked for you a few essential experiences that you absolutely must go through during your Ibiza vacation.

 1. Discover Dalt Villa / The old city of Ibiza

 There´s no Ibiza vacation without a visit to its Old City Center.
 Honestly, every time I visit Ibiza I just can´t help but have a walk through one of its most famous landmarks – Dalt Villa.

 From the top, you could also enjoy some views across Ibiza town.
 Although my favorite part is definitely walking through Dalt Villa´s old narrow streets and exploring the neighborhood – gift shops, hidden courtyards, and local architecture.

 2. Las Dalias /A Hippie Market of Sant Carlos

-Ibiza has a strong artistic heritage which could be traced back to the 60s when artisans and designers literally gravitated to this Spanish island in search of the freedom of expression.
-Two main hippie markets on the island are Punta Arabi in Es Cana on Wednesday and Las Dalias in San Carlos on Saturday.
+Ibiza has a strong artistic heritage that could be traced back to the 60s when artisans and designers literally gravitated to this Spanish island in search of freedom of expression.
+The two main hippie markets on the island are Punta Arabi in Es Cana on Wednesday and Las Dalias in San Carlos on Saturday.

 Las Dalias near Sant Carles de Peralta is a pretty place to wander around or even to shop for some boho jewelry.
 I couldn´t resist it and bought myself a pair of pink sunglasses.
 Although local friends have warned me that this market would be quite touristic (even in the off-season).